rainlanguage/arb-bot/README.md

 # Option to multiply the gas limit estimation from the rpc as percentage, default is 105, ie +5%
 GAS_LIMIT_MULTIPLIER=

+# Option to set a static gas limit for all submitting txs
+TX_GAS=
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.